materialsvirtuallab/megnet/README.md

 pred_target = model.predict_structure(new_structure)
 ```

-For model details and benchmarks, please refer to the preprint of our paper ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"](https://arxiv.org/abs/1812.05055)[2]
+For model details and benchmarks, please refer to ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"](https://arxiv.org/abs/1812.05055)[2]

 ## Implementation details